Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Over the past several years, J-1 visa applications have been under more intense scrutiny, especially when filed after the H-1B annual quota has been filled.
 Apart from meeting the basic requirements for a visa, both the sponsoring organizations and immigration agencies expect every applicant to prove that they are not applying for a J-1 program simply because they missed out on the H-1B visa.
 Also, unlike the H-1B, you are expected to prove that you are going to depart the U.S. at the end of your program.
 These factors, and many others, may lead to a J-1 visa denial.
+Keep reading for our top 9 reasons for J-1 visa rejection, tips on how to avoid denial, what to do if you are denied, and the most recent J-1 visa rejection rate statistics.

 The J-1 visa application involves a series of documentation steps both with the U.S. Department of State and the program organizers as well as an interview session.
-Errors or deficiencies at any of these stages could lead to a denial.
-The following are some of the top reasons for a J-1 visa denial:
+Errors or deficiencies at any of these stages could lead to denial.
+The following are some of the top reasons for a J-1 visa denial.

 As a J-1 exchange visitor, you are required to make arrangements for insurance coverage before departing your home country.
 You need to know and get suitable sickness and accident insurance for you and any J-2 dependents for the duration of your program.
 Some insurance companies only provide coverage to J-1 applicants but not to their J-2 dependents, while there are also some policies that do not cover pregnancies.